Skip to main content

 4. Target specific products (optional) or apply to all products

-Once enabled, products that have the specified option will be expanded into individual variant tiles in the configured locations.
+Once published, products that have the specified option will be expanded into individual variant tiles in the configured locations.
 Products without that option continue to display as standard product tiles.

 Merchandising rule override

 Merchandising rules can override variant breakout behavior for a collection.
-When a merchandising rule has the Disable Variant Breakouts option enabled, variant breakouts will not be applied to the collection while that rule is active, regardless of your variant breakout configuration.
+When a merchandising rule has the Disable Variant Breakouts option enabled, variant breakouts are not applied to the collection while that rule is active.
+This applies regardless of your variant breakout configuration.
 This allows you to temporarily disable variant breakouts for specific merchandising campaigns, contextual conditions, or scheduled events without modifying your global variant breakout settings.
 See Merchandising Rules for more information.

 Product targeting